SynProSolutions/vagrant/README.md

 ## Purpose

-This repository provides everything what's needed to easily get Virtualbox VMs powered with Debian/wheezy 64bit.
+This repository provides everything what's needed to easily get Virtualbox VMs powered with Debian/wheezy 64bit up and running.
-We - [SynPro Solutions](http://synpro-solutions.com/) - use such VMs to design and test system changes before rolling them out to our customers.
+We - [SynPro Solutions](http://synpro-solutions.com/) - use this setup to design and test system changes before deploying them to our customers.

 ## Requirements